Paris Food Guide: 8 Delectable Eateries to Experience in Paris

 Falafel Sandwich at L’As Du Fallafel

-After we dropped off our luggage, Joe and I headed over there for our first meal in Paris.
+After we dropped off our luggage at the hotel, Joe and I walked over to L’As Du Fallafel for our first meal in Paris.
 We knew we were in the right place when we spotted dozens of people feasting on sandwiches in the middle of the street.
 I ordered the falafel special (vegetarian) and Joe ordered the shawarma sandwich.
-Each sandwich was loaded with our main ingredient of choice plus hummus, cabbage, cucumbers, fried eggplant and harissa.
-We weren’t quite prepared for the delicious mess that followed, but it was totally worth it.
-The crispy and garlicky chickpea falafels were delicious, but the soft and creamy fried eggplant stole the show.

 Paris Food Guide - L'au du fallafels in Paris

-A trip to Paris would not be complete with out eating at least one croissant.
-We had some trouble sleeping one night so we decided to get up and walk over to the bakery right as they opened.
+A trip to Paris would not be complete without eating at least one croissant.
+We had some trouble sleeping one night, so we decided to get up and walk over to 134 RDT right as they opened.
 The lady behind the counter seemed a bit shocked to see us walk up.
 We ordered two croissants to go and ate them on the park bench outside.
-The croissants were light, flaky and buttery, definitely the best I’ve ever tasted.
-Joe thought they were good, but he had better when he was living in southern France and the local baker would deliver them every morning.

 Paris Food Guide - 134 RDT croissants